Tenkasu or Agedama are crunchy tempura scraps of deep-fried batter. They are used in Takoyaki, Okonomiyaki, and udon/soba noodle soups.

 Where to Get Tenkasu?

-You can purchase a packaged pre-made tenkasu and it’s usually in the dried food section of Japanese/Asian grocery stores, Amazon or Walmart.
+You can purchase a packaged pre-made tenkasu and it’s usually in the dried food section of Japanese/Asian grocery stores or Amazon.

 How to Store It